alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-24-ismailites.md

 locale: en
 lang: en
 note: false
-excerpt: "he Isma'ilites get their name from their acceptance of Isma'il ibn Ja'far as the divinely appointed spiritual successor (Imam) to Ja'far Al-Sadiq) that oppose our purified Shari'ah (Islamic law)."
+summary: "he Isma'ilites get their name from their acceptance of Isma'il ibn Ja'far as the divinely appointed spiritual successor (Imam) to Ja'far Al-Sadiq) that oppose our purified Shari'ah (Islamic law)."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz